James George Smith Neill: Memorials

-The rank and precedence of the wife of a K.C.B. was given to his widow, and memorials have been erected in Lucknow and at Ayr.
-Memorial at the Residency, Lucknow reads - "Sacred to the memory of Brigadier General J.G.S.
-Neill A.D.C. to the Queen.
+The rank and precedence of the wife of a K.C.B. was given to his widow, and memorials were erected in Lucknow Cemetery and at the Auld Kirk of Ayr.
+The memorial at the Residency, Lucknow reads: "Sacred to the memory of Brigadier General J.G.S.
+Neill C.B. and A.D.C. to the Queen.
 Col J.L.
-Stephenson c.o.
-Major S.G.C.
+Stephenson C.B.
+Major G.S.C.
 Renaud Lieut.
-W.G.
+W.T.
 Groom.
-Lieut N.H.
+Lieut N.B.
 Arnold.
-Lieut A.A.
+Lieut J.A.
 Richardson.
 Lieut J.A.
 Chisholm Lieut F. Dobbs 352 non-commissioned officers, drummers and rank and file of the First Madras Fusiliers who fell during the suppression of the rebellion in Bengal 1857-58."
+Identical statues by Matthew Noble were also erected in Ayr and Madras.

 Neill was commemorated by having a cantonment in Lucknow named after him, "Neill Lines" (now known as Neil Lines).
 An island in the Andamans was named after him, as a mark of honour and now Neill Island (or Neil Island).